 Part 3: The Way Forward – Empowering women as a Tool to reduce corruption

-David Jackson, Sarah A. Tobin and Jennifer Eggert
+David Jackson, Sarah A. Tobin, and Jennifer Philippa Eggert

 Rahma Abdulkadir and Henriette Müller